miklevin/MikeLev.in/_posts/2025-04-06-llm-seo-software-development.md

 todo-list that should have almost the ability to reach out, grab me by the scruff of the neck and say **DO THIS NEXT!!!**

+---

+## Distilling Down a Todo List

+> I could really go in so many directions with Pipulate next, it's an endless
+> field of rabbit hole wonderlands to explore.
+But I made an app for that
+> recently, ***Context Foo*** so I decide to craft a new prompt to help me tap 3
+> of the giant frontier models: Gemini, Grok & ChatGPT with the next-step
+> identification challenge.

 ### Dialogue with AI Assistant

 **Me**: I need a 3rd prompt in @context_foo.py  to help me define my todo list